Tag Archive for: West Hollywood

 What is it that they say about smog?
 Oh yeah, beautiful sunsets.
 Make L.A.’s haze work for you at these cocktail bars and beachside spots, where the views rightfully rival the booze.
-Rooftop bars is a nice break from LA’s epic nightclubs and there’s plenty of them to choose from.
+Rooftop bars is a nice break from LA’s epic nightclubs and legendary Ktown clubs, and there’s plenty of them to choose from.
 From Downtown’s bars with a view to seaside cabanas in Malibu and Venice, here are the city’s top (literally) rooftop bars.

 Highlight Room – Hollywood

 The Highlight Room takes over the rooftop and poolside at the mod hotel, which officially opens tonight with some of the sweetest views in Hollywood.
 With clear cut vistas looking out to Hollywood and beyond, it’s clearly outfitted to become an evening party space, what with speakers galore, two DJ booths, and bottle service.

 The Roof on Wilshire – Central LA

 From weekend brunch—tuck into pancake lasagna as you sip on mimosas—to sunset drinks and bites, you’ll find full views paired with staycation cocktails and eats at the Hotel Wilshire’s rooftop restaurant and lounge.
 As nights get cooler, slip into one of the banquettes that line the pool and warm up with drinks like the Cue Southside, with gin, cucumber and mint; or El Ristocrat, with tequila, agave and bitters.